Actively Recruiting

 - History of myocarditis

-- History or active non-infectious pneumonitis
+- History or evidence of non-infectious pneumonitis

 - Other active cancers requiring systemic treatment or interfering with melanoma assessment